 Perhaps one of the most excellent benefits to SEO is that it is an inbound marketing strategy.

 There is a crucial difference between outbound marketing strategies and inbound marketing strategies.
-The underlying difference is that outbound strategies involve you reaching out to consumers whether they want to hear from you or not.
-However, with inbound methods, the target audience will find you when they require information.
+In outbound strategies, you reach out to consumers whether they want to hear from you or not.
+However, with inbound strategies, your target audience finds you, when they need information.

 Considering that the essence of PR is to get influencers to discuss your company, SEO can present a great opportunity.

 You can carry out some of the more straightforward SEO tasks in-house, with the help of online resources.
 However, the best way to maximise the impact of an SEO strategy is to hire an SEO specialist.

 What can an SEO specialist do that you cannot do yourself?